softprops/lux/README.md

 a kubernetes log multiplexor

+> Like `kubectl logs -f pod-id` but for all your cluster's pods, all at once.

 ## usage

 Lux is intended to be run on your a machine with kubectl installed.
 You'll need to expose the kubernetes local proxy to before you can use lux